Railway stations in Morocco

 This article shows a list of railway stations in Morocco.
 The stations are managed by the national operator ONCF.

 Stations served

 In cooperation with bus-operator Supratours the ONCF offers combination-tickets to many cities without a railway station.
 These destinations are not included in the list below.

 Existing

 Proposed

 The current line to Oued Zem will be extended to Beni Mellal.

+Under Construction

+The TNR and possibly other rail services will have an infill station at Hay Riad, already under construction.